IbnuJabir/rails-trello/README.md

 - Enhance monitoring with tools like **Sentry**.
 - Improve error handling for edge cases during drag-and-drop operations.

----

-## Conclusion

-Rails Trello demonstrates my ability to design and implement a complex, scalable application with modern technologies.
-From addressing technical challenges to maintaining a clean codebase, this project reflects my technical proficiency, dedication, and problem-solving skills.

-This home-take test assessment was a significant challenge that I embraced with full commitment, dedicating **77 hours over 5 days** to deliver the best product possible, with a focus on detailed improvements.
-Here's how it takes:
-- **Thursday (1st day):** 12 hours
-- **Friday (2nd day):** 16 hours
-- **Saturday (3rd day):** 18 hours
-- **Sunday (4th day):** 15 hours
-- **Monday (5th day):** 10 hours

-Leveraging the advantage of my **off-work week** allowed me to dive deeply into every aspect of the project, ensuring that each feature was carefully crafted and refined.
-Through this experience, I not only demonstrated my technical abilities but also showcased my time management, dedication, and attention to detail—qualities that I believe make me an excellent fit to join the Rails team as a Fullstack Developer.

-Due to time constraints, I was unable to implement all of the planned features and enhancements.
-However, I successfully delivered almost all of the core functionalities outlined in the assessment guidelines.
-The application includes robust features such as user authentication, board management, drag-and-drop functionality, and a CI/CD pipeline, ensuring a functional and user-friendly experience.
-I plan to continue improving and expanding the project in the future.

-In addition, this project highlights my passion for crafting reliable and user-friendly applications.
-The iterative approach I followed—focusing on improving performance, user experience, and functionality—exemplifies my commitment to excellence.
-I am excited about the opportunity to further contribute to your team, leveraging my skills to tackle real-world challenges and deliver impactful solutions.

-Thank you for reviewing my work!
-I look forward to the possibility of joining the Rails team and contributing to its success.

 Enjoy :D

 ---